-Prior to move, complete a Notice of Change form and send via email to: [email protected]
+Before the move, complete a notice of change form and send via email to: [email protected].

 For all IPRS services billed you will only use the CMS-1500.
 For Medicaid claims, professional services must be billed on a CMS-1500.
 Services such as ICF, inpatient, and ED claims are billed on a UB04.

-If Patient ID is not known, click on Search next to Patient ID box
+If patient ID is not known, click “Search” next to the patient ID box.

-Click on correct line to highlight patient name
+Click on the correct line to highlight patient’s name.

 Click on line to expand

-Click on Details to view additional details of auth (after clicking on Details, click on line to expand and view details)
+Click “Details” to view additional details of auth.
+(After clicking on details, click on line to expand and view details.)